harthur/glossary/README.md

 #### minimum frequency

-If you want to limit the terms to only those that occur with a certain frequency, use the `minFreq` option:
+Use `minFreq` to limit the terms to only those that occur with a certain frequency:

 ```javascript
 var glossary = require("./glossary")({ minFreq: 2 });